Dog running / Canicross

 Equipment in good condition from the start

 Whenever the dog is put to pull, the equipment must definitely be in good condition: pulling harness of the right size for the dog, elastic pull line, and a canicross belt with leg loops for the runner.
-So don’t fall into the thought that you will get the right equipment after you have started the sport.
+So do not fall into the thought that you will get the right equipment after you have started the sport.
 The right equipment is a safety factor for both you and your dog.
-For example, poorly fitting pulling harness can quickly crush the dog’s motivation for the whole sport.
-Canicross equipment is also versatile: often the same running belt and elastic line can also be used for everyday walks and hiking/trips.
+For example, poorly fitting pulling harness can quickly crush the dog's motivation for the whole sport.
+Canicross equipment is also versatile: often the same running belt and elastic line can also be used on everyday walks and hiking/trips.
 Read more about equipment below.

 Basic exercises

 Pulling training should start with very short pulls of a few tens of meters towards a reward.
 The reward can be food, a toy, or even a familiar person.
 If you can use an assistant, have them encourage the dog verbally from the front.
-A runner eagerly barking behind can easily cause a beginner dog to just look back or even stop.
+A runner eagerly barking behind can easily make a beginner dog just look back or even stop.

 - Run together towards the reward with the dog in pulling harness but not attached.
 This way the dog gets used to the person running close behind.